 Birds That Are Not Really Bald

-Some birds may be called "bald" but really aren't.
+Some birds may be called "bald" but aren't.
 The bald eagle, for example, is so named because of its fully white head that contrasts with its brown body feathers, while the American wigeon has the nickname baldpate because of its white crown that can look like a bald head.
 The white-crowned pigeon is also called the baldpate occasionally, also for its white head that suggests baldness.
 All of these birds, however, are fully feathered and have no true bald patches.